juliancwirko/meteor-zf5/README.md

 **remember that you can choose components you want**

+### Important note

+Quoting guys from [Meteoric](https://atmospherejs.com/meteoric/ionicons-sass) (this is the same scss case here) "Due to a current limitation of the Meteor packaging system, the above paths may not exist the first time you run your Meteor app after installing this package.
+This will cause an error saying the file to import was not found.
+This may also occur if you run ```meteor reset```.
+Restarting your app should fix this problem.
+See [meteor/meteor#2606](https://github.com/meteor/meteor/issues/2606) and [meteor/meteor#2796](https://github.com/meteor/meteor/issues/2796) for more info."

 #### JavaScript part

 There is no simple way to init foundation js once :/ but you have a couple of options, you can: